vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Performance

-The application should performed as good as it was running in the main datacenter.
+- The application should perform as good as if it was running in the main datacenter.
-Real Time?

 ### Manageability